mdda/mdda.github.io/_posts/OSS/2014-10-14-reverse-gol-2.md

 The presentation was a rerun of my [previous talk](/oss/2014/06/05/reverse-gol/) - because two Singapore GoLang meet-ups joined forces.
-Fortunately, the I wasn't heckled too badly by the half of the audience who had already heard it.
+Fortunately, I wasn't heckled too badly by the half of the audience who had already heard it.

 ### Presentation Link